NivekTakedown/showcase/content/docs/shortcodes/Proyects/EasyCoffe.md

     techManualEmbed.style.display = "block";
   });
 </script>
+This project was developed in collaboration with three other team members. asdasdas
 ## **Prototipe**

-iIf you're interested in trying out the EasyCoffe app, you can download the executable file by clicking on the following  <a href="/showcase/sketches/files/EasyCoffee.exe">link</a>
+If you're interested in trying out the EasyCoffee app, you can download the executable file by clicking on the following [link](/showcase/sketches/files/EasyCoffee.exe).